1. Why are my services being standardised?

 This change is required as Clearhead will begin managing payments for public referrals and applying a 10% admin fee, using the same payout process as EAP.

-20. Why were coaching or mentoring services removed?
+18. Why were mentoring services removed?

-21. Was I notified about these changes?
+19. Was I notified about these changes?

 Yes.
 Providers in NZ and Australia were sent an email outlining the Service Standardisation changes, including what would be updated and why.
 If you can’t locate it, Clearhead support can resend the information.